Concordium/concordium.github.io/README.md

 > **Note**:
-> When working on changes to the design it can be benefitial to disable
+> When working on changes to the design it can be beneficial to disable
 > caching, as it can cause UI problems.
 To disable it, add the `-E` flag to the
 > `dev` command in the appropriate make file.